• Skip to primary navigation

 Welcome to Korean Bapsang!
 I’m so glad you’re here.
 You’ve come to the right place to cook delicious Korean food.

 Korean Bapsang means a Korean table at which meals are enjoyed.
 Bapsang (밥상) is made up of two separate words in Korean – bap (cooked rice) and sang (table).
-Rice plays such a critical role in Korean food and the culture at large that the word bap is often used interchangeably with the word food.
+Rice is so central to Korean cuisine and culture that the word for rice, bap, is often used to mean a meal.

 Food is best enjoyed when shared, and this is certainly the case for the Korean bapsang.
 Mealtime is when family and friends come together and literally share food from the communal plates on the table.
 Each component – the rice, banchan, stew/soup – nicely complements each other, and it is this harmony and collective experience that make the Korean bapsang so special.